Diego Ulissi: Career

-Ulissi is a versatile, all-round cyclist who often wins stages and one-day races from breakaways and over hilly terrain.
+Ulissi is an all-round cyclist who often wins stages and one-day races from breakaways and over hilly terrain.

 Born in Cecina, Ulissi won the Junior World Road Race Championships in 2006 and 2007.
 He is the second cyclist ever – after Giuseppe Palumbo – to achieve two consecutive World Junior Road titles.
 He was awarded stage 17 of the 2011 Giro d'Italia after Giovanni Visconti was relegated for improper sprinting.

 Lampre–Farnese Vini (2010–present)

 In June 2011, he recorded his first major professional victories.
 He won Stage 17 in his first appearance at the Giro d'Italia after Giovanni Visconti was relegated for improper sprinting.
 Ulissi and Visconti were part of a breakaway that survived to the end of the hilly stage, and Visconti shoved Ulissi during their sprint to the finish line.
 Ulissi later won the queen stage and the overall classification in that year's Tour of Slovenia.

 During the 2012 season, Ulissi again raced the Giro d'Italia, placing fourth in the young rider competition.

 Ulissi took his second World Tour-level win during the first stage of the 2013 Tour de Pologne, out-sprinting Darwin Atapuma and Rafał Majka from a breakaway group of 15 riders.
 He then won three Italian classic races in the fall.
 In Milano–Torino, Ulissi attacked away from a small group of favourites, including defending champion Alberto Contador, on the final climb to take victory.
 He won an uphill sprint in Coppa Sabatini a week later.
 Finally, days after, Ulissi again jumped away from the leading group in the closing metres of the Giro dell'Emilia to take victory.

 Ulissi took more stage victories in 2014, despite underperforming during the spring classics.
 He won the second stage of the Tour Down Under, launching an early sprint to beat stage favourite Simon Gerrans.
 Ulissi won two stages in the Giro d'Italia.
 On Stage 5, he launched a late attack against a group of stage and general classification favourites, and he narrowly beat the Giro's overall contenders to the finish of the race's first major mountain stage.